Fairblock/fairyring/docs/fairy_core/integration/03_fairyport.md

 However, for this to work, the Destination chain must have a copy of the pubkey against which the aggregated keyshare was generated.
 But, since PubKeys will last for a long duration (about a 100 blocks, but subject to change via governance on the FairyRing chain), it can be easily fetched via normal IBC (following the ICS standards), i.e., we do not have the one-block time limitation on this.
 Moreover, to make sure that the destination chains do not fall behind when the pubkey expires on the FairyRing chain, the source has a pair of pubkeys, an `Active Key` and a `Queued Key`.

->NOTE: The destination chains do not have to mandatorily run the FairyPort service.
+>NOTE: The destination chains do not have to run the FairyPort service.
 They can use their own ad-hoc service for this.
 The important thing is to be able to fetch the aggregated keyshares from FairyRing in a one-block time.